Unemployment Compensation Benefits Disqualifications

 While many workers who are fired or laid off are eligible to receive potential unemployment benefits, there are some factors for unemployment benefit disqualifications that can render a person ineligible for receiving these payments.
 The exact circumstances in which unemployment payments will be approved or denied are set by state unemployment law.
 There are no national laws for unemployment compensation benefits, so there may be some differences depending on the location of the job loss.

 In most states, however, an employee will be disqualified from unemployment benefit eligibility if he or she is fired for misconduct, willful behavior, unsatisfactory job performance, or other justifiable cause.
-Generally speaking, this means that if an employee engages in prohibited or illegal activity, violates company policy, or otherwise does something intentional that leads to termination of employment, he or she may be disqualified from receiving unemployment payments.
+Generally speaking, this means that if eligible workers engage in prohibited or illegal activity, violates company policy, or otherwise does something intentional that leads to termination of employment, he or she may be disqualified from receiving unemployment payments.
+Many unemployment benefits are weekly payments.

 An employee will also be disqualified from receiving unemployment benefits when he or she quits without good cause to quit.
 The precise definition of good cause varies by state.
 However, if an employee is forced to quit for a work-related reason, or is “constructively discharged” because of illegal discrimination or other illegal action taken by the employer, this will generally be defined as good cause and compelling reasons for quitting.
 However, most personal reasons for quitting will not qualify as good cause.
 Examples of such personal issues include entering school, getting married, a family emergency, a personality dispute with coworkers, being involved in a labor dispute (i.e., strike), or simple dissatisfaction with workplace conditions.